-The award will be determined by the competitive score received.
-Once scores for all recipients have been determined, CalOSBA will email the Authorized Representative a Notice of Award.
-The

-Notice of Award will include instructions about next steps.
+Award(s) will be determined by the competitive score received.
+Once scores for all applicants have been determined, CalOSBA will email the Authorized Representative a Notice of Award.
+The Notice of Award will include instructions about next steps.
 CalOSBA may conduct follow up calls, if deemed necessary, to discuss the proposal and requested amounts.

-Centers must submit the requested information within 24 hours of receiving the Notice of Award.
+Applicants must submit the requested information within 24 hours of receiving the Notice of Award.